-Florida Community College at Jacksonville delivers college credit courses to homes, jobs, campuses and other convenient sites by utilizing a new medium - the telecourse.
-A minimum of thirty-minute lessons are aired several times weekly.
-The student goes to campus only for an initial meeting and for three or four tests per term.
+Florida Community College at Jacksonville delivers college credit courses to homes, jobs, campuses and other convenient sites by utilizing telecourses.
+Telecourse lessons are aired several times weekly and the telecourse student goes to campus only for an initial meeting and for three or four tests per term.
 Telecourse content and college credit hours are equivalent to on-campus courses.
-Each course is a combination of televised lessons, study guide and textbook readings, faculty interaction and testing.
+Each course is a combination of televised lessons, study guide and textbook readings, written assignments, faculty interaction and testing.

 Family responsibilities and work obligations often prevent students from attending college.
-Telecourses provide an opportunity for such students to continue their education, and they often save time and money as well.
+Telecourses provide an opportunity for such students to continue their education, often saving time and money as well.

 The successful telecourse student is a self-motivated, self-directed and independent learner who is committed to self-education and self-development.
-Telecourses are as demanding as on campus classes, however, they are more convenient and offer educational experience at a place of your choosing.
+Telecourses are as demanding as on-campus classes.
+However, they are more convenient and offer educational experience at a place of the student's choosing.

 Veterans benefits may be affected by telecourses.
-Students receiving such payments are advised to see a counselor/advisor before enrolling.
+Students receiving such payments are advised to see a counselor/adviser before enrolling.

-For additional information, contact the telecourse office at the Downtown Campus, (904) 633-8281.
+For additional information, contact the telecourse office at the Downtown Campus, 633-8281.